ProjectSidewalk/SidewalkWebpage/README.md

 #### Windows without Linux Distribution
 Should you choose not to use WSL2, you can still get some compile time speed up from enabling Hyper-V on your Windows system.
+1. First clone in your desired location by running `git clone https://github.com/ProjectSidewalk/SidewalkWebpage.git` in the terminal.
 1. Enable use of Hyper-V on Windows [(follow this tutorial)](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)
-2. Open the docker dashboard, and click the settings gear icon on the top right
+1. Open the docker dashboard, and click the settings gear icon on the top right
     * If the settings gear icon is disabled, make sure to sign in to Docker
-3. Go to **Resources &rarr; Advanced**.
+1. Go to **Resources &rarr; Advanced**.
-4. Slide the CPU bar all the way to the right.
+1. Slide the CPU bar all the way to the right.
     * This will increase the speed of compile times.
 Docker will only use all cores during compile, so there is no need to worry about the performance of other programs.

 If you run into any problems during setup, check the [Docker troubleshooting wiki page](https://github.com/ProjectSidewalk/SidewalkWebpage/wiki/Docker-Troubleshooting) and the [Github issues tagged as "Dev Environment"](https://github.com/ProjectSidewalk/SidewalkWebpage/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22Dev+Environment%22+).
 If you don't find any answers there, then post in the "newbies" channel on Slack!

+### Mac/Linux OS Setup
+After installing Docker, clone the SidewalkWebpage repository in your desired location by running `git clone https://github.com/ProjectSidewalk/SidewalkWebpage.git` in the terminal.

 ### Running the application locally
 Here are the instructions to run Project Sidewalk locally for the first time.
 If you've already run through this list and gotten Project Sidewalk to run locally on your machine but you just want to run it again (*e.g.,* after a machine restart), then type `make dev` in the root SidewalkWebage dir.